gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

   ![Example of language by template and property](data/images/advanced_language_settings.png)

-- Creation of a new resource during edition of a resource:
+- Creation of a new linked resource during edition of a resource:

   This is useful to create a new author of a resource when authors are managed as resources.
+An option allows to allow it or to forbid it for each property.
+  After creation, the new resource is automatically linked to the resource being edited.

   ![Creation of a new resource via a pop-up](data/images/new_resource_during_edition.png)